codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

-In essence a broker is a middleware, a software that accepts input from multiple clients (producers) and forward it to a set of destinatary clients (consumers) using an abstraction to define and manage these groups of clients in the form of a channel or **topic** as it's called by the protocol standards.
+In essence a broker is a middleware, a software that accepts input from multiple clients (producers) and forward it to a set of destinatary clients (consumers) using an abstraction to define and manage these groups of clients in the form of a channel, or **topic**, as it's called by the protocol standards.
-Much like an IRC channel or equivalent in a generic chart, each consumer client can subscribe to **topics** in order to receive all messages published by other clients to those **topics**.
+Much like an IRC channel or equivalent in a generic chat, each consumer client can subscribe to **topics** in order to receive all messages published by other clients to those **topics**.